AdvancedPhotonSource/laue-analysis/README.md

 # laue-analysis

-A Python package and collection of C binaries for indexing Laue diffraction data at beamline 34IDE.
+A Python package and collection of C binaries for Laue diffraction data analysis at beamline 34IDE, including indexing and wire scan reconstruction capabilities.

 ## Package Structure